aondoyima/ML-exercise-1DFNO/README.md

 ## Example
 The model takes in physical parameters and initial conditions, and predicts the full spatiotemporal evolution of the system.

-Below is a comparison between the ground truth dynamics and the FNO prediction.
+Below is a comparison between the ground truth dynamics and the FNO prediction, starting from the same initial condition.

 <table>
   <tr>